MaxPleaner/SlimStatic/README.md

 ### Notes

-Files in `public/` will be copied as-is.
+- Files in `public/` will be copied as-is.

-Other than that, `.slim` files at the top level of `src` are the _only things_ supported.
+- Other than that, `.slim` files at the top level of `src` are the _only things_ supported.

-_But what about my scripts and styles?_ Slim supports writing all this stuff inline.
+- _But what about my scripts and styles?_ Slim supports writing all this stuff inline.
 See https://rdoc.info/gems/slim/frames#embedded-engines-markdown

+- If you want to use the `markdown` preprocessor, you need to install `pandoc` to your system as well.